 In addition to planning the science and associated drilling technology, logistical challenges impact the timing of the field science.
-Potential limitations on the field science need to address urgent issues of climate and environmental change include:
+Potential limitations on the field science needed to address urgent issues of climate and environmental change include:

 (1) Drilling ice cores deeper than \sim 300 m generally requires a drilling fluid mixture that has a density similar to ice to maintain core quality and prevent borehole closure.
 The fluid must also have a viscosity that is low enough to permit passage of the drill sonde through the fluid many times during the drilling process.
 One of the current mixture components, HCFC-141b, is being phased out as a result of the Montreal Protocol, and will not be available for future drill sites.
-A new replacement must be identified with a reasonably low viscosity for the very cold temperatures of East Antarctica, and the fluid must be appropriate for the analytical methods used in the scientific analysis of ice core chemistry.
-A fluid used by Danish colleagues at NEEM, and New Zealand colleagues at Roosevelt Island satisfies the criteria for sites of moderate temperature, but its properties are not favorable for drilling in very cold conditions.
-Further discussions of this issue are planned.
+A potential new replacement fluid, Estisol 140, has been identified by international partners with a reasonably low viscosity for the very cold temperatures of East Antarctica.
+It needs to be tested and evaluated to determine whether it is appropriate for the analytical methods used in the scientific analysis of ice core chemistry and biology.
+Ongoing discussions of this issue are underway.

-(2) Air support to sites in Greenland and Antarctica is limited.
-With multiple science communities requesting flights, time at the field site must be carefully planned to optimize scientific productivity.
-Currently the infrastructure supporting the DISC drill at the WAIS Divide site is nearing the end of its lifetime and is in need of extensive maintenance in the future.
+(2) Air support and science traverse capabilities to sites in Greenland and Antarctica are limited.
+With multiple science communities requesting flights and/or traverses, time at field sites must be carefully planned to optimize scientific productivity.
 Conducting field science and ice core drilling while also minimizing logistical requirements requires good planning and ongoing vigilance.
 IDPO will continue to work with the research community, NSF, and the support contractors for possible changes in schedule to enable the science to be achieved in a responsible way.
+We also anticipate the need to plan for expanded traversing capabilities based on projected science interests and planned activities.

-(3) The National Ice Core Laboratory (NICL), funded by NSF, is the key location for processing and archival of U.S. ice cores.
+(3) The National Ice Core Laboratory (NICL), funded by NSF, is the key location for processing and archive of U.S. ice cores.
 Although some infrastructure upgrades and improvements have been made, the NICL is an aging facility that will soon reach full capacity.
 Expanding the ice core storage facility will require a major investment in infrastructure.

 (4) The community wants to maintain key boreholes as long-term observatories for conducting measurements with existing and new instruments.
 GISP2 at Greenland summit is one of the most influential and widely cited records in paleoclimatology, but recent measurements show that the borehole casing is sinking faster than would be expected from steady ice flow divergence.
 Follow-up borehole video revealed that the casing is collapsing and already not navigable by most logging instruments.
 The GISP2 casing needs to be repaired and maintained for current and future science, as do the casings of boreholes at Siple Dome and Taylor Dome.
-Evaluation and maintenance of key boreholes may begin in 2013.
+Evaluation and maintenance of key boreholes needs to be planned.